mantidproject/workshops/developer/2025-11/meta-hackathon.md

 Final Score: 2

+## Sustainability
+- Reduce power consumption for processing
+- Unit/System tests that run for too long
+- Teams decide on an area they wish to work on
+- Ideas get put into a single pot
+- Teams draw in a random order
+- Reverse order for day two
+- Quantified energy savings in terms of CO2
+- Leader board of improvement.
+Element of competition.
+- There are some tools that exist.
+Would need more consideration.

+Final Score: 1

+---

 ## Feedback:
 > It was a touch long.
 At this point I am struggling to evaluate how it could be improved.
 Perhaps pre-canvasing the starting ideas and then groups pick/get assigned one from the list, to avoid so much duplication of aims?